 Our 'global Code of Business Conduct, a guide to living Our Brew' ("the Code") encourages employees to 'Speak Up' when they see something that could cause damage to themselves; their co-workers; the environment; the public; the company's business or reputation and to stockholders.
-Employees can use an ethics and compliance hotline to report anything that they believe is a violation of the Code or any other company policy.
+Within the UK, Employees can use an ethics and compliance hotline to report anything that they believe is a violation of the

+Code or any other company policy.
 This hot-line provides a means for employees to voice their concerns regarding ethics and compliance issues or potential violations.
-The hotline is confidential (if requested by the employee and to the extent permitted by local law) and is hosted by an independent third-party provider, 'EthicsPoint'.
+The hotline is confidential, and provides a means for anonymous reporting (if requested by the employee and to the extent permitted by local law) and is hosted by an independent thirdparty provider, 'EthicsPoint'.
 The hotline is available via telephone or internet to make the resource as convenient as possible for our employees.

 In addition to the ethics and compliance helpline, in the UK Molson Coors has a second 24 -hour employee helpline, the 'Employee Assistance Program hotline' (the "EAP hotline").
 Like the ethics and compliance helpline, the EAP hotline is confidential and run by a third party.
-The EAP hotline provides a support service for employees to use on a nonspecific basis, regardless of whether the support they need is personal or workrelated.
+The EAP hotline provides a support service for employees to use on a non-specific basis, regardless of whether the support they need is personal or workrelated.